learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 Experienced developers would say "the CLI gives you more control" or that it's "more powerful."
 With a GUI you use the mouse and the keyboard to control the file system or the operating system, which is going to be slower than using the command line (once you become familiar with the commands).
-In a CLI, user only need to utilize the keyboard and may need to execute only few commands to complete complex GUI tasks.
-Their fingers never leave the "home row" (assuming they can touch type) and this _adds_ to their speed.
+In a CLI, users only use the keyboard and may need to execute only few short commands to complete their equivalent GUI tasks.
+CLI users' fingers never leave the "home row" (assuming they can touch type) which this _adds_ to their speed.

 While some tasks may seem "easier" to do with a GUI, development-like tasks are often much more easily completed in the CLI.
 If you had a task such as renaming 100+ files in a folder according to a formula based on their file size, you might well spend hours on it in the GUI.
-Doing the same with the CLI on your side can be done in seconds.
+Doing the same with the CLI on your side could be completed in seconds.
 And if you do that sort of thing often, you can save that process and run it again whenever you wish!
 This is called "scripting."

 Other advantages include: